happypeter/gitbeijing/index.markdown

 <h1 style="text-align:center">GitBeijing</h1>
 <br />

-Welcome to GitBeijing, here we talk about how to use [git-scm][git] to do our job neatly and efficiently.
+Welcome to GitBeijing, here we talk about how to use [git-scm][git] to do our job neatly and efficiently, and also any other topics related to Linux and Open Source.
 We will try to foucus on something simple and useful, so that everybody will be interested and join the conversation.

 [git]: http://git-scm.com